 Sand barely shifted beneath his boots, and the waves made more sound than he.
 The high cliffs so ringing held monstrous reek, and he wrinkled his nose for the stench.
 Killing would bring him release but no joy.
 He thought of his flower abed.
 Her tiny hands curled upon her pillow, as she slept safe and warm, wrapped in blankets.
 He’d covered her when the dark poem was complete.
 The more morbid called slumber so swift.
 A somber thought lined Sephiroth’s brow, and he wondered if verse lured dark dreams.
 He shook that away as darker replaced for the century she had borne.

 Pulling the Masamune from between, the general greeted it like an old friend.
 Though he sighed and bowed his head for it remembered all the blood it’d been given.
 It rang on the perfect steel, as his own blood sang within.
 Infused in the blade on the day of its forging.
 Like me the sword is accursed.
 It’s fitting then we should be kin.

 The next part never grew easier.
 He was just used to the pain.
 The agony of flesh and bone tearing around the black of that wing.
-If I’m going to kill monsters I may as well be one.
+It hurt each and every time, but the absence hurt far worse… If I’m going to kill monsters I may as well be one.
 Never was darkness called where eyes lived to see.
 The folk of the Whispers knew what he was, but there was no need for them to bear witness.
 Familiarity had breed fondness, not quite fear, and definite respect.
 They seemed almost proud of their preternatural mayor whom all still called “general.”

 It would just take a step, Sephiroth thought.
 I could be there in less than a blink.
 Within Mako cold the flames roared in wrath and his grip would’ve crushed a base sword, but the Masamune had his blood and could withstand its master’s strength.